devgrigor/system-design-project/README.md

 Application has the following parts:

--   nginx (for port forwarding and serving static files)
+-   nginx (for port forwarding and load balancing and serving static files)
 -   nodejs/express server for the api
 -   react application for the building the static files
 -   docker for containerization of all parts